ras-2004-code/Cheatsheets/react.md

 ctrl + shift + i for developer tools.

 ### Success codes
--a GET request gets info from the page (OK 200)
+- a GET request gets info from the page (OK 200)
--a POST request adds info (Created 201)
+- a POST request adds info (Created 201)
--a PUT request is used to update info (Created 201)
+- a PUT request is used to update info (Created 201)
--a DELETE request is used to delete info (No Content 204)
+- a DELETE request is used to delete info (No Content 204)

 ### Failure codes
--code 400 => bad request
+- code 400 => bad request
--code 404 => unknown ending/ data not found
+- code 404 => unknown ending/ data not found

 ### HTML